Prague Weather December Averages, Czech Republic

 The average monthly precipitation for Prague in December is 20mm, spread out between 12 rainy days and 11 snowy days.
 The likelihood of seeing snow is at 69% and increases as the month develops.
 This makes the final week in December your best bet if you want to see a white Christmas in this elegant city,

 The highest temperature recorded in the city in December is 19°C, and the coldest here in December is an eye-watering -20°C.

 Prague has an average of just one hour of sunshine every day.

-The most common forms of precipitation you can expect to see during your December holiday in Prague are moderate snow (which falls on 42% of days with snowfall), moderate rain (30%) and light rain (10%).
+The most common forms of precipitation in December are moderate snow (which falls on 42% of days with snowfall), followed by moderate and light rain.

 Prague Hotels for Decemeber

 Located directly under the Vysehrad Wall, King Charles Residence is just a ten minute tram ride away from Wenceslas Square where you'll find a plethora of historical attractions, bars, restaurants and shops.
 The hotel is set inside a historic building dating back to 1913 and provides accommodation in the form of 33 standard, superior and honeymoon rooms.
 Each guestroom comes with free high-speed WiFi access, a TV with premium channels, tea/coffee making facilities and marble bathrooms with a bath or shower.
 The superior rooms are larger and can sleep up to three guests, whilst the honeymoon suites come with a choice of four-poster or king-size beds.
 Room rates include a hot breakfast buffet each day at the hotel's restaurant.
 Onsite services and facilities include underground garage parking, free WiFi access throughout the hotel and rooms, free city map and excursion booking.